 - A comprehensive solar lighting strategy can boost the curb appeal of any home or business.
 High-quality solar lights not only produce beautiful illumination for your outdoor spaces, the fixtures are even attractive in their own right.
 With well-positioned solar lights, you can highlight everything that makes your landscaping special, such as fountains, specimen plants, statues, pools, and more.

 What are the disadvantages of solar lights?

 There are very few disadvantages of solar lights.
 Since they’re long-lasting and run on clean energy, they’re an affordable, reliable outdoor lighting solution.
-They do rely on moderate temperatures and abundant sunshine, though, so installing them in colder climates—or areas that don’t get a lot of sunlight each day—can affect their operation.
+They rely on moderate temperatures and abundant sunshine, so installing them in colder climates—or areas that don’t get a lot of sunlight each day—can affect their operation.